 For a young writer, filmmaker, photographer, what are some tools that a young artist could utilize?

 I always told my students, never try to write a political movie.
 Never try to be deep.
 Just write the story you want to tell.
 If it’s superficial, it’s because you are a superficial guy.
 If it’s a deep story, it’s because you are deep.
 If it’s a political story, it’s because you are political.
 But don’t try to put the burden on art.
 So I will ask young artists, writers, and filmmakers not try to be, not try to send any kind of message.
 Just write the story, just tell the story.

 It sounds to me like you’re not a proponent of “auteurship.”
-It’s not something you would get behind.

 I must tell you, I’m a humble storyteller, and I try to do my best.
 I basically have no idea how my process works.
 I write my novels and what I write I just sit down and begin writing with no plan.
 I have no – like brilliant British writers like Peter Morgan, who make a ton of research and knows everything about the characters and plans everything – I have exactly the opposite method and just see them.
 No research.
 No idea of who the characters are, no idea of the ending.
 Personally I think that’s how we should do things.
 It doesn’t matter if it’s the Peter Morgan way or my way.
 You cannot put the burden of trying to keep up important message.
 Because that’s propaganda, not art.